 Aphids come in multiple colors and can appear as white, yellow, or black specs, usually underneath the leaves.

-Aphids can really be pests, but they’re not too hard to get rid of.
-The most effective ways to get rid of aphids on lemon trees are:
+Aphids can truly be pests, but they’re not too hard to remove.

-All I did was remove the nozzle from the hose and fit my thumb over the opening to create a stronger blast of water.
-It was strong enough to remove the aphids, but not strong enough to damage the leaves.
-To this day, the aphids have yet to return.
+All I did was remove the nozzle from the hose and fit my thumb over the opening to create a stronger jet of water.
+The key here is to have the water strong enough to remove the aphids, but not strong enough to damage the leaves.

-While not as common as aphids, spider mites can also be removed with water or neem oil.
+While not as common as aphids, spider mites also cause curling leaves and can be removed with the same methods (water, neem oil, and ladybugs).

 You can always ask us here at Couch to Homestead, but you should know the other resources available to you!
 Here are the resources we recommend.